 - 1.2.1 The County will not accept any proposals received after 2:00 P.M.

-Late bids may be returned unopened if the vendor requests within ten (10 business days after bid opening.
+Late proposal responses may be returned unopened if the vendor requests within ten (10) business days after RFP opening.
 All returns will be made at the vendor's expense. - 1.3 Sealed Proposals Required: Proposals must be submitted in a sealed envelope identified with the proposal number and date of closing.
 List the proposal number on the outside of the box or envelope and note "Response to Request for Proposal enclosed."
-No fax or electronic transmitted proposals will be accepted. - 1.3.1 If the offeror chooses not to submit a proposal, please return the enclosed No Bid Response Page and note the reason. - 1.4 Copies: The offeror is advised to submit one (1) original proposal, and two (2) copies of the proposal (for a total of three copies), plus an electronic copy of the original proposal on a thumb drive (USB memory stick). - 1.5 Bid Opening: Proposals will be opened publicly shortly after 2:00 P.M. on December 6, 2017 but only the names of offerors will be read aloud at the proposal opening.
+No fax or electronic transmitted proposals will be accepted. - 1.3.1 If the offeror chooses not to submit a proposal, please return the enclosed No Bid Response Page and note the reason. - 1.4 Bid Opening: Proposals will be opened publicly shortly after 2:00 P.M. on May 30, 2019 but only the names of offerors will be read aloud at the proposal opening.
 Following contract execution or rejection of all proposal responses, all responses will become a part of the public record and will be released to any person or firm who requests access.
-Missouri Sunshine Laws: Due to applicable sunshine laws and regulations concerning public documents (e.g., Section 610.021 RSMo), the County's proposal file becomes part of the public record at time of contract execution or when all proposals have been rejected.

-- 1.6 If the offeror has obtained this proposal document from the Boone County Purchasing Web Page or from a source other than the Boone County Purchasing Department, prior to submitting the proposal the offeror is advised to check with the Boone County Purchasing Department in order to ensure that the RFP solicitation package is complete, i.e., the offeror has all addenda and attachments as applicable.
-The Boone County Purchasing Department must not be responsible for providing RFP addenda if the vendor has not been added to the official Vendor list for this Request for Proposal. - 1.7 Guideline for Written Questions: All questions regarding this Request for Proposal should be submitted in writing, prior to the RFP opening and no later than 5:00 P.M., November 28, 2017 (which allows enough time to issue an addendum answering the questions).
+Missouri Sunshine Laws: Due to applicable sunshine laws and regulations concerning public documents (e.g., Section 610.021 RSMo), the County's proposal file becomes part of the public record at time of contract execution or when all proposals have been rejected. - 1.5 If the offeror has obtained this proposal document from the Boone County Purchasing Web Page or from a source other than the Boone County Purchasing Department, prior to submitting the proposal the offeror is advised to check with the Boone County Purchasing Department in order to ensure that the RFP solicitation package is complete, i.e., the offeror has all addenda and attachments as applicable.
+The Boone County Purchasing Department shall not be responsible for providing RFP addenda if the vendor has not been added to the official Vendor list for this Request for Proposal.

+1.7 Guideline for Written Questions: All questions regarding this Request for Proposal should be submitted in writing, prior to the RFP opening and no later than 5:00 P.M., May 17, 2019 (which allows enough time to issue an addendum answering the questions).
 All questions must be mailed, faxed or e-mailed to the attention of Liz Palazzolo.
 All such questions will be answered in writing, and such answers will be provided to all parties having obtained a Request for Proposal packet by the County by posting the addendum on the County Web site at www.showmeboone.com (Select Purchasing, then Current Bid Opportunities).
 Submit questions to:

-Liz Palazzolo, Senior Buyer 613 E. Ash Street, Room 109 Columbia, Missouri 65201 Phone: (573) 886-4392 Fax: (573) 886-4390 E-mail: lpalazzolo@boonecountymo.org
+Liz Palazzolo, Senior Buyer 613 E. Ash Street, Room 109 Columbia, Missouri 65201 Phone: (573) 886-4392

+Fax: (573) 886-4390

+E-mail: lpalazzolo@boonecountymo.org